qgis/QGIS-Documentation/docs/training_manual/basic_map/vector_data.rst

       :align: center

 #.
 Go back to the :guilabel:`Attribute Table` window, and you should see a
    record (row) highlighted.
-These are the attributes of the selected polygon.
+These are the attribute values of the selected polygon.

    .. figure:: img/select_record.png
      :align: center

-You can also select a feature using the the Attribute Table.
+You can also select a feature using the Attribute Table.

 #.
-In the :guilabel:`Attribute Table` window, on the far left click on the
+In the :guilabel:`Attribute Table` window, on the far left, click on the
    row number of the record that is currently not selected.

    .. figure:: img/select_record2.png